Plugins can be written in any .NET Framework compatible languages, this includes C#, VB.NET, F# and others, targeting .NET Framework 4.6.

 PlayniteSDK is designed in a way that all versions from one major version branch (for example 1.0, 1.1, 1.2 etc.) are backwards compatible.
 Therefore plugin written for SDK version 1.0 will also work with Playnite containing all 1.x versions of SDK.
 When loading plugins Playnite checks all SDK references and won't load plugins referencing incompatible SDK versions.

-2. Write plugin
+2. Write a plugin

 Generic plugins- see generic plugins documentation page.